The sizing, span, and spacing of floor joists are crucial aspects of house framing.

 Like engineered joists, there are no international codes available for truss joists.
 Instead, user manuals are generated by the manufacturers.

-The following truss span and sizing table has been obtained using the data from the manual provided by Alpine Engineered Products.
+The following truss span and sizing data is provided by Alpine Engineered Products.

 |Center Spacing||Total Load(dead+Live)||Truss Depth||Span||Deflection Limit|